Possibility seminars - Autumn Series

-In the first part of this summer's seminars, we are inviting key members of the network to discuss their research in a highly interactive session where we will be inviting feedback and discussion on ideas in progress.
+For this 2024 autumn’s seminars, we are inviting key members of the network to discuss their research in a highly interactive session where we will be inviting feedback and discussion on ideas in progress.
 It's your chance to shape the way the network is developing.

 We really look forward to seeing you there!!